 MIAMI BEACH, Fla. — Florida Fish and Wildlife Conservation Commission officers are investigating a hit-and-run boating crash in Biscayne Bay that they say left a father dead and his son injured on Wednesday night.

-The crash happened around 8:30 p.m. in the Meloy Channel, near Indian Creek and Biscayne Pointe Miami Beach.
+The crash happened around 8:30 p.m. in the Meloy Channel, near Indian Creek and Biscayne Pointe off Miami Beach.

-The son survived and was taken to Jackson Memorial Hospital’s Ryder Trauma Center.
+They said the son survived and was taken to Jackson Memorial Hospital’s Ryder Trauma Center.
 His age or condition have not been released.

-FWC officials say the boat that struck them fled the scene.
+FWC officials say the boat that struck the father and son fled the scene.
 It is described as a dark blue vessel, approximately 20 to 30 feet long, with two outboard motors.

 They said it was last seen heading northbound from the Meloy Channel.